Dynamic programming: Example from economics: Ramsey's problem of optimal saving

-Computer programming
+Computer science

 There are two key attributes that a problem must have in order for dynamic programming to be applicable: optimal substructure and overlapping sub-problems.
 If a problem can be solved by combining optimal solutions to non-overlapping sub-problems, the strategy is called "divide and conquer" instead.
 This is why merge sort and quick sort are not classified as dynamic programming problems.

 Optimal substructure means that the solution to a given optimization problem can be obtained by the combination of optimal solutions to its sub-problems.
 Such optimal substructures are usually described by means of recursion.
 For example, given a graph G=(V,E), the shortest path p from a vertex u to a vertex v exhibits optimal substructure: take any intermediate vertex w on this shortest path p.
 If p is truly the shortest path, then it can be split into sub-paths p1 from u to w and p2 from w to v such that these, in turn, are indeed the shortest paths between the corresponding vertices (by the simple cut-and-paste argument described in Introduction to Algorithms).
 Hence, one can easily formulate the solution for finding shortest paths in a recursive manner, which is what the Bellman–Ford algorithm or the Floyd–Warshall algorithm does.

 Overlapping sub-problems means that the space of sub-problems must be small, that is, any recursive algorithm solving the problem should solve the same sub-problems over and over, rather than generating new sub-problems.
-For example, consider the recursive formulation for generating the Fibonacci series: Fi = Fi−1 + Fi−2, with base case F1 = F2 = 1.
+For example, consider the recursive formulation for generating the Fibonacci sequence: Fi = Fi−1 + Fi−2, with base case F1 = F2 = 1.
 Then F43 = F42 + F41, and F42 = F41 + F40.
 Now F41 is being solved in the recursive sub-trees of both F43 as well as F42.
 Even though the total number of sub-problems is actually small (only 43 of them), we end up solving the same problems over and over if we adopt a naive recursive solution such as this.
 Dynamic programming takes account of this fact and solves each sub-problem only once.

 This can be achieved in either of two ways: